rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 |-----------------------|
 ```

-Note that element A is an element, that does not belong to any of the above
+Note that element A is an element, which does not belong to any of the above
 sets of elements.
 However, A can be understood to declare and represent a set,
-which will be referred to as "set A" that contains the elements B to H.
+which will be referred to as "set A".
+Likewise, elements B, D and G declare
-Likewise, elements B, D and G declare and represent their own sets of elements.
+and represent their own sets of elements.

 <!-- ======================================================================= -->
 ## A consistent setup